-- a) Planning Commission Review: - 1) Any new principal commercial, office, industrial, business, or institutional use or a residential use having more than a two family dwelling unit.
-Farm buildings as defined herein, in the Agricultural and Rural Agricultural zoning district, shall not require site plan review. - 2) An alteration of the building or property or change in the use of a building or property which results in the increase in the intensity of the use or results in the need for more parking spaces as required by this Ordinance. - 3) Special land uses and planned unit developments. - 4) All other uses requiring site plan approval as required by this Ordinance. - b) Staff Review: The following uses shall be reviewed by the Zoning Administrator, or the Township Planner and Township Engineer if deemed necessary by the Zoning Administrator, to ensure compliance with the site plan review requirements.
-The Zoning Administrator may also refer such uses to the Planning Commission to be reviewed in accordance with the requirements of this Ordinance. - 1) Expansion of an existing use or building which comprises less than 50 percent of the area of the existing building or use. - 2) Review of site plans by the Zoning Administrator shall be in accordance with the same procedures, requirements and standards used by the Planning Commission except the number of site plan copies and submittal date shall be subject to the discretion of the Zoning Administrator.
+- (a) Planning Commission Review: - (1) Any new principal commercial, office, industrial, business, or institutional use or a residential use having more than a two family dwelling unit.
+Farm buildings as defined herein, in the Agricultural and Rural Agricultural zoning district, shall not require site plan review. - (2) An alteration of the building or property or change in the use of a building or property which results in the increase in the intensity of the use or results in the need for more parking spaces as required by this Part. - (3) Special land uses and planned unit developments. - (4) All other uses requiring site plan approval as required by this Part. - (b) Staff Review: The following uses shall be reviewed by the Zoning Administrator, or the Township Planner and Township Engineer if deemed necessary by the Zoning Administrator, to ensure compliance with the site plan review requirements.
+The Zoning Administrator may also refer such uses to the Planning Commission to be reviewed in accordance with the requirements of this Part. - (1) Expansion of an existing use or building which comprises less than 50 percent of the area of the existing building or use. - (2) Construction of a building which is accessory to the principal use or building and which is less than 1,000 square feet in area.

+Review of site plans by the Zoning Administrator shall be in accordance with the same procedures, requirements and standards used by the Planning Commission except the number of site plan copies and submittal date shall be subject to the discretion of the Zoning Administrator.